tvdboom/ATOM/docs_sources/user_guide/data_management.md

   The holdout set is immediately set apart during initialization and is not considered part of atom's dataset (the `dataset` attribute only returns the train and test sets).
-The holdout set is left untouched until predictions are made on it, i.e. it does not undergo any pipeline transformations until the data set is requested for the first time.
+The holdout set is left untouched until predictions are made on it, i.e., it does not undergo any pipeline transformations until the data set is requested for the first time.
   The holdout set is stored in atom's `holdout` attribute.
 See [here][example-holdout-set]an example that shows how to use the holdout